Jl784v/pdsnd_github/README.md

 Git Final Project - GITBASH Take 2

 3.### Description
 This project utlizes git commands to properly source files via Git Bash.
+This project will be the final project.

 4.### Included Files
 README.md